explaingit

 Prompt 2

-How do I apply a circular crop transformation to images loaded with Glide?
+Using Glide for Android, how do I apply a circular crop transformation to a profile picture loaded from a URL?

 Prompt 3